tmacinc/MeshCore-TEAM/README.md

 The V1 strategy is driven by incoming telemetry (`#TEL`) events on the tracking channel:

-1. **Activation** — forwarding activates when any tracked peer either reports `needsForwarding=true` in its last telemetry, or hasn't been heard for longer than 5 minutes (stale).
+1. **Activation** — forwarding activates for groups larger than 2 members, when any tracked peer either reports `needsForwarding=true` in its last telemetry, or hasn't been heard for longer than 5 minutes (stale).
 2. **Hop calculation** — `maxHops` is set to `max(observed path length across triggering peers) + 1`, clamped to a ceiling of 4.
 3. **Hold-down** — once every tracked peer is directly reachable again (observed path length = 0), a 5-minute hold-down starts.
 If no peer re-triggers during the hold, `maxHops` drops back to 0 (forwarding off).
 4. **Peer signalling** — each node broadcasts its own `needsForwarding` and `maxPathObserved` values in outgoing telemetry so neighboring nodes can react cooperatively.